devkumar07/FDTD-EF-Analysis/README.md

 # FDTD-EF-Analysis
-This repository contains raw code for the web application for FDTD structures Enhancement Field analysis.
+This repository contains raw code for the python based application for FDTD structures Enhancement Field analysis.